 - Feel approachable and build your support network (in business and life)

 - Become an admired leader, not a feared one

 Women and men have different styles of communication which can lead to many misunderstandings and misinterpretations.
-Sometimes, it can feel like we are talking different languages.
+Sometimes, it can feel like we are talking in different languages.

-Discover in this book some of those differences, improve your communication with the opposite sex, and make your relationships long lasting, a true partnership.
+Discover in this book some of those differences, improve your communication with the opposite sex, and make your relationships long-lasting, a true partnership.